 Blue 5 or 0

 Because the queen is the source of all worker honey bees in the colony, it is important that the beekeeper be sure the queen is the one originally placed in the honey bee colony.
 It is nearly impossible to determine that a specific queen has been lost when the queen hasn't been given a unique identifying mark.

 Common practice is to mark the queen with a small spot of paint on her back (thorax).
 A color code exists within the beekeeping industry to indicate the year the queen was introduced (see above).
 Model car paint may be used to mark the queen.
 The identifying mark should be small so that it does not cover any other part of the queen.
 A 1/16" stick, lightly dipped in paint, is a good applicator.

 Ordinarily, queens are marked before being introduced, but they can be marked at any time.
 Paint should be given ample time to dry before the queen is released into the honey bee colony.
 In fact, queens might be purchased already marked by the queen producer.

 When specific requirements are not met the resident honey bees may reject or even kill a newly introduced queen.
 Through the years, many procedures for introducing queens have been published.
 Regretfully, no specific procedure has been accepted universally as the best for all occasions.
 Most of the common procedures require an introductory period of about three days.

 Suggestions for Introducing New Queens

-For more information please refer to SCBA Best Management Practices.
+For more information please refer to our Best Management Practices.